chrisloarryn/java-spb-todolist-backend/README.md

 ## Docker execution

-It provides a PostgreSQL database and the service.
+It provides a PostgresSQL database and the service.
 To run it, execute:

 ```bash
 docker-compose up